 Adverse action: An attacker may perform physical probing of the MRTD's chip in order (i) to disclose TSF Data, or (ii) to disclose/reconstruct the MRTD's chip Embedded Software.
 An attacker may physically modify the MRTD's chip in order to (i) modify security features or functions of the MRTD's chip, (ii) modify security functions of the MRTD's chip Embedded Software, (iii) modify User Data or (iv) to modify TSF data.

-The physical tampering may be focused directly on the disclosure or manipulation of TOE User Data (e.g. the biometric reference data for the inspection system) or TSF Data (e.g. authentication key of the MRTD's chip) or indirectly by preparation of the TOE to following attack methods by modification of security features (e.g. to enable information leakage through power analysis).
+The physical tampering may be focused directly on the disclosure or manipulation of TOE User Data (e.g., the biometric reference data for the inspection system) or TSF

+TOE User Data (e.g. the biometric reference data for the inspection system) or TSF Data (e.g. authentication key of the MRTD's chip) or indirectly by preparation of the TOE to following attack methods by modification of security features (e.g. to enable information leakage through power analysis).
 Physical tampering requires direct interaction with the MRTD's chip internals.
 Techniques commonly employed in IC failure analysis and IC reverse engineering efforts may be used.
 Before that, the hardware security mechanisms and layout characteristics need to be identified.

-function.
+Determination of software design including treatment of User Data and TSF Data may also be a pre-requisite.
+The modification may result in the deactivation of a security function.
 Changes of circuitry or data can be permanent or temporary.

-Threat agent: having high attack potential, being in possession of a legitimate MRTD

-Asset: confidentiality and authenticity of logical MRTD and TSF data, correctness of TSF
+Threat agent: having high attack potential, being in possession of a legitimate MRTD Asset: confidentiality and authenticity of logical MRTD and TSF data, correctness of TSF